Schoolgirls (film): Production

 The film is an Inicia Films (Valérie Delpierre) and BTeam Prods (Alex Lafuente) production, with the participation of RTVE, TVC, Televisión de Aragón, and Movistar+, and backing from ICAA and ICEC.
 It boasted a €1.2 million budget.

 Release

 The film premiered in the 'Generation K Plus' section of the 70th Berlin International Film Festival in February 2020.
 Its festival run also included screenings at the Brussels International Film Festival (winning the Jury Prize in Directors' Week), and the 23rd Málaga Film Festival (winning the Golden Biznaga).
 Distributed by BTeam Pictures, Schoolgirls was released theatrically in Spain on 4 September 2020.

 Reception

 Schoolgirls holds a 90% approval rating on review aggregator website Rotten Tomatoes based on 10 reviews, with an average rating of 8.1/10.

+Jonathan Holland of The Hollywood Reporter summed Schoolgirls up in his bottom line as "Puberty and Prejudice", aligning the film as belonging to the "school-child-focused strain of quality Spanish cinema that stretches back as far as The Spirit of the Beehive".